Here is our step-by-step guide to the FHA home loan refinance process.

 - You’re required to work with an FHA home loan-approved mortgage company

-There are regular FHA refinances, and then there are FHA Streamline refinances.
-The Streamline refinances are meant to make the refinance process simple and speedy, and it’s unique to homeowners with an FHA home loan.
-Here’s what the FHA refinance process looks like.
+There are regular FHA refinances, and then there is the FHA Streamline Refinance.
+The Streamline Refinance is meant to make the refinance process simple and speedy, and it’s unique to homeowners with an FHA home loan.

-If you want to access the FHA Streamline refinance program, you’ll need to ensure your current home loan is actually an FHA home loan.
+If you want to access the FHA Streamline Refinance program, you’ll need to ensure your current home loan is actually an FHA home loan.
 There are a few ways you can verify this.
 You can review your deed of trust, which will have an FHA case number.

 If you are considering a cash-out FHA home loan refinance, make sure the cash out is being used to pay off high-interest debt, educational or medical expenses, or remodel the home.

-With an FHA Streamline refinance, you can’t cash out more than $500.
-The Streamline refinance was created to help homeowners lower their mortgage payments rather than cash out the equity in their homes.
+With an FHA Streamline Refinance, you can’t cash out more than $500.
+The Streamline Refinance was created to help homeowners lower their mortgage payments rather than cash out the equity in their homes.
 If you need to cash out, the Streamline is not for you, and you’ll need to go with a regular FHA home loan refinance.

-Step 3: Gather your documents
+Step 3: Gather Your Documents

 Just like when you buy a house, when you refinance, you need to provide certain documentation.
 The FHA home loan refinance process usually requires the same home loan documentation you provided when you bought the house unless you are doing an FHA Streamline Refinance.